Wozzardman/FilteredDetailsListV3/CONDITIONAL_LOGIC_FIX.md

 2. It didn't preserve the true original value from the first change
 3. The system would always check `newValue !== originalValue` instead of checking against the actual original value

+### Row Limit Issue
+The issue was a hardcoded limit of 100 rows in the `UltimateEnterpriseGrid.tsx` component in three places:
+1. Validation logic in `handleAddNewRows` function
+2. Input field `max` attribute
+3. Button disabled validation and placeholder text

 ## Solutions

 ### Fix 1: Conditional Logic Change Tracking